How to pick a surfboard:

 Choosing the right surfboard can significantly impact your surfing progress as a beginner.
 How to pick a surfboard comes down to 4 considerations; surfboard size, surfboard material, surfboard shape, and tailoring your choice to local conditions.

-The size part of it covers both volume and length, where you want to opt for a board volume of 75% of your weight in litres, and a board that fits your length according to this chart.
+The size part of it covers both volume and length, where you want to opt for a board volume of at least 75% of your weight in litres, and a board that fits your length according to this chart.
 When it comes to surfboard material, soft tops (foamies) are recommended for beginners due to their increased buoyancy, durability, and forgiving nature, which provide added stability and safety.
 Hard-top surfboards also have their advantages if you’re not a complete beginner.
 As for the shape of the surfboard, beginners should opt for a surfboard with a rounded nose and a stable, wider outline.

 Now, let’s dive into the details of why it’s important to choose the right surfboard and what to look for!
 Or, why not check out my post on the top beginner surfboard picks out there.